-Most Sundays I am reminded of the benefits of regifting as I sit relaxing watching a chick flick, pampering my poor feet.
+Most Sundays I am reminded of the benefits of regifting as I sit relaxing watching a chick flick, treating my tired feet to some pampering.

-The foot spa was offered to me after a friend decluttered and found it dusty and hardly used at the back of a cupboard.
+The foot spa arrived via a friend’s decluttering spree – found tucked away at the back of a cupboard, hardly used and gathering dust.
 It was an unwanted gift.

-We can often resist the idea of regifting unwanted gifts because we feel guilty, don’t want to offend, think of the monitory value or think we might change our minds.
+We can often resist the idea of regifting unwanted gifts, caught in a web of guilt, not wanting to offend the gift giver, thinking of the money they spent or concerned we might change our mind.

 What are the benefits of regifting?